Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Convergence Rates

 \section{Convergence Rates}

-In this section, we provide stochastic convergence rates for adaptive quadrature applied to Bayesian inference, and consequently stochastic convergence rates for various summary statistics of inferential interest.
+In this section, we provide stochastic convergence rates for adaptive quadrature applied to Bayesian inference as well as stochastic convergence rates for various summary statistics of inferential interest.
 All proofs are deferred to the \jasa{supplement}.
-We denote probability under the true data-generating distribution by $\datatrueprobn$.
+We denote probability under the true data-generating distribution by $\datatrueprobn$, and use $\constt$ to denote a generic constant in $n$ that may otherwise depend on $\paramdim$, $\quadnum$, and the universal constants in \cref{sec:assumptions}.